 Each April, NKU hosts Earth Week with a range of different activities.
-While we are not able to celebrate in person this year, we can still come together and participate virtually to celebrate our beautiful planet.
+Join us this year for a combination of virtual and in-person events to celebrate our beautiful planet.

 Want to learn more about the history of Earth Day?
 Visit EarthDay.org.